chef/supermarket/docs-chef-io/content/supermarket/supermarket_upgrade.md

 `vacuumdb --all --full` rewrites the entire contents of all tables into a disk files with no extra space, and returns unused space to the operating system.

-For more information on upgrading using `vacuumdb` see the PostgreSQL 13 documentation for [vacuumdb](https://www.postgresql.org/docs/13/app-vacuumdb.html).
+Vacuum the database:

 ```bash
 /opt/supermarket/embedded/bin/vacuumdb --all --full -p 15432
 ```

+For more information on upgrading using `vacuumdb` see the PostgreSQL 13 documentation for [vacuumdb](https://www.postgresql.org/docs/13/app-vacuumdb.html).
 #### Option 2: Vacuum and Analyze the PostgreSQL database

 `vacuumdb --all --full --analyze` rewrites the entire contents of all tables into a disk files with no extra space, returns unused space to the operating system, and collects statistics about the database.
 It stores the results in the `pg_statistic` system catalog, which is useful for planning efficient queries.
+This command takes considerably more time to run.

+Vacuume and analyze the database:

 ```bash
 /opt/supermarket/embedded/bin/vacuumdb --all --full --analyze -p 15432